TuneCore Vs DistroKid

 Leave A Legacy

-DistroKid’s “Leave A Legacy” add-on feature is a well-thought-of and highly useful plan.
+DistroKid’s “Leave A Legacy” add-on feature is a highly useful plan, and important to consider in the TuneCore vs DistroKid debate.
 Not only does it leave your song on the platform in the case of an unfortunate demise (Hence called Legacy!) it also serves other strategic functions.

 Say you decide to switch off distribution services or move to TuneCore or any other upcoming platform with lower monthly rates but higher percentile cuts; it’ll be a brilliant financial move to leave your ‘hits’ on the legacy plan before leaving DistroKid.